 Show All Answers

-An STR is a dwelling unit, or portion of a dwelling unit, that is used for lodging for a period of less than 30 consecutive days.
+A short-term rental (STR) is a dwelling unit, or portion of a dwelling unit, that is used for lodging for a period of less than 30 consecutive days.
+A Short-Term Rental License is required prior to advertising and renting your property.

 An STR host must be the owner of a property: